bfetler/lending_club/README.md

 + Finally, prediction on test data using optimized columns and parameters.

 #### *svm_predict.py*
 Fit of training data of high or low interest rate from eleven numeric variables was performed using [Support Vector Machine Classification](http://scikit-learn.org/stable/modules/svm.html#svm) with linear kernel and ten-fold [Cross Validation](http://scikit-learn.org/stable/modules/cross_validation.html), scored using fit accuracy.
-Cross-validation gives scores from each data fold, which may be used to calculate a mean and standard error, giving a measure of data variability.
+Cross-validation scores show the variability in the data, and may be used to calculate a mean and standard error.
 Their range is shown below in boxplots, and statistical significance tested by t-test.
 Exploration of SVC meta-parameter scoring with a linear kernel showed insensitivity to C.

+In other words, choice of the C parameter doesn't matter much, which we can prove by statistics.
+In general, we should choose a default value of C = 1.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/svm_predict_plots/svm_gridscore_C.png" alt="svm linear_kernel C opt" />